Moissanite – Everything You Ever Wanted to Know

 WILL MOISSANITES BRILLIANCE EVER FADE?

-No. And if it does, you grab that warranty card and use it's magical powers to replace your stone.
+No. But if for some strange reason that were to happen, you grab your warranty card and use it's magical powers to replace your stone.

 HOW IS MOISSANITE GRADED FOR CLARITY?